Running a data generation job

 If the intermediate database information is incorrect, to navigate to the workspace configuration view to make updates, click Edit Intermediate.

-For a file connector workspace, if the source files came from a local file system, then the destination files are written to the large file store in the Tonic application database.
+For a file connector workspace, if the source files came from a local file system, then the destination files are written to the large file store in the Structural application database.
 You can download the most recently generated files.

 For data generation, assigning Truncate table mode to tables that you don't need data for can improve generation performance.